Reading Time: 4 minutes 45 seconds

 In a split stance position, lower your back knee down towards the ground.
 It should remain right above the ground while you hold.
 Add weight to increase the challenge.
 This exercise targets the lower body, including the glutes, hamstrings, and quads.

-Start by lying flat on your back, knees bent, and feet flat on the floor.
+Start your glute bridge by lying flat on your back, knees bent, and feet flat on the floor.
 Raise your hips up towards the ceiling and squeeze your glutes.
 Hold for at least 45 seconds.
 Then lower back down slowly and rest.
 Be sure to drive through your heels.
 This will help activate the glute muscles.

 In a standing position, raise your heels and lift your body off the ground.
 Hold this position on your toes for 1 minute.
 Slowly lower your heels and body back down.
 Rest and then repeat for a certain number of sets.